vesnaatwork/users-env-api/README.md

     ``/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"``

-2. Install node if you dont have it
+2. Install node if you do not have it

 https://formulae.brew.sh/formula/node

 3. Clone the repo

-4. cd into project folder
+4. cd into the project folder

 5. ``npm install``

-6. ``node index.js qa`` to run on QA environment
+6. in one terminal window ``node index.js qa`` to run on QA environment
-7. ``node index.js staging`` to run on staging environment
+7. in another terminal window ``node index.js staging`` to run on staging environment

-The server can run on two ports 3002 or 3003, so go to **http://localhost:3002/users** or **http://localhost:3003/users** to test
+The server now runs on two ports 3002 or 3003, so go to **http://localhost:3002/users** or **http://localhost:3003/users** to test